How to Grow Garlic

 How to Store Garlic

-Garlic, once lifted, must be thoroughly dried somewhere warm and dry before storing, which is really important.
-If the bulbs are not completely dry, there is a risk the dampness will rot the bulbs and others stored around it.
+Garlic, once lifted, must be dried somewhere warm and be completely dry before storing, which is really important.
+If the bulbs are not completely dry, there is a risk dampness will rot the bulbs and others stored around it.
 Like onions harvested on a dry day and leave on the warm soil to dry.

 Given our summers, this traditional ways of harvesting can be difficult to accommodate.
 Alternatively, if you have a greenhouse, dry upside down on the slats, (see image left) or place in netting in a shed, or lie on newspaper on a sunny windowsill or conservatory.
 When the garlic has throughly dried, knock off any remaining soil and store somewhere cool and light, again in a conservatory, garage or porch.